 Invasive Silver Carp (Hypophthalmichthys molotrix) and Bighead Carp (H. nobilis; collectively called Asian Carp) are expanding throughout the Upper Mississippi River Basin (UMRB) and are of great concern due to their potential economic and ecological impacts.
 Pooled sections on the Upper Mississippi River associated with lock and dams may be poor habitats for reproduction and recruitment due to their lentic characteristics and perceived lack of adequate spawning habitat compared to more free-flowing unimpounded sections in the lower Mississippi River where evidence of reproduction has been documented.
 However, Iowa interior rivers connected to pooled sections of the Upper Mississippi River possess several requirements needed for successful spawning and observations of adults are becoming more prevalent.
 Unfortunately, little is known regarding the basic ecology and reproductive status of Asian Carp populations in these tributary systems.
 In order to properly make management decisions, information on reproductive success and factors that regulate populations must be understood.
 In this study, we evaluate 1) reproduction patterns and 2) adult population characteristics and dynamics of Asian Carp in the Mississippi, Des Moines, Skunk, Iowa, Rock, and Wapsipinicon rivers in southeastern Iowa.
 In 2016, 744 ichthyoplankton tows captured 26,240 eggs and 42,068 age-0 fishes from the Wapsipinicon, Rock, Iowa, Skunk, Des Moines and Mississippi rivers.
-Age-0 fish are currently being identified to determine densities of Asian Carp versus other fishes.
 The largest number of eggs collected in a sampling event occurred on May 29th and 30th 2016 when 22,689 eggs (86% of all eggs collected during 2016) were collected.
 The majority of eggs during this sampling event were collected from tributaries (17,509 of 22,689 eggs, 86%) compared to the Upper Mississippi River.
 Among tributaries, the majority of eggs were collected from the Skunk River mouth (15,553 eggs).
 In contrast, the majority of age-0 fish (39,700 of 42,068, 96%) were captured from the Mississippi River in 2016.
 Egg densities peaked in late May while age-0 fish densities were greatest during late June.
 Genetic analysis verified that Asian Carp eggs were captured in the Upper Mississippi River as far north as Pool 18 in addition to the Iowa and Skunk river mouths.
-Larval sampling for the 2017 field season is complete but samples are still being processed.
-Egg, larval, and adult samples will continue to be processed and additional data analysis will be conducted in 2017 and 2018 to evaluate spatiotemporal patterns of reproduction and adult population characteristics.
-In addition to eggs and age-0 fish, a total of 186 adult Asian Carp were collected from the Mississippi, Des Moines, Skunk, Iowa, and Rock rivers during fall 2016.
+The majority of age-0 fish were composed of Cyprinidae, Catostomidae, and Percidae.
+Only two Bighead or Silver carp age-0 fish were collected during two separate sampling events on June 18 and August 28.
+Grass Carp egg and age-0 fish were sampled four times on May 29, July 29, and August 18 and 28.
+A total of 186 adult Asian Carp were collected from the Mississippi, Des Moines, Skunk, Iowa, and Rock rivers during fall 2016.
 The majority of these fish were Silver Carp (96%) and most were collected in Pool 20 at the mouth of the Des Moines River (94%).
-Four Bighead Carp were collected throughout the UMRB during 2016, one at Cliffland on the Des Moines and three at the Des Moines River Confluence.
+Four Bighead Carp were collected throughout the UMRB during 2016, one at Cliffland on the Des Moines and three at the Des Moines River confluence.
 Additionally, two Grass Carp were collected at Cliffland on the Des Moines River.
-Additional adult sampling will occur during fall 2017.